OzAmram/BstarToTW_CMSDAS2024_BackgroundEstimation/README.md

 This step is necessary for cloning some of the tools used in the Combine and 2DAlphabet installation.

 ### Setup CMSSW and 2DAlphabet environment:
-Assuming you've already created the `~/nobackup/CMSDAS2025/` directory, first create the CMSSW environment.
-Ensure that you are connecting to an LPC node with AlmaLinux 9, e.g. `cmslpc-el9.fnal.gov`:
+Ensure that you are connecting to an LPC node with AlmaLinux 9, e.g. `cmslpc-el9.fnal.gov`.
+Then naviate to wherever you would like to install the exercise.
+Note that this should be *outside* of the CMSSW release of the previous exercise.
+Somewhere like `~/nobackup/CMSDAS2026` is a good choice.
+Then, intialize the CMSSW release we need.
+(Note that this is a different release version than the TIMBER setup!)
 ```
-ssh -Y USERNAME@cmslpc-el9.fnal.gov
-cd ~/nobackup/CMSDAS2025/
 cmsrel CMSSW_14_1_0_pre4
 cd CMSSW_14_1_0_pre4/src
 cmsenv